-- the user activates an unlock feature, using either the remote keyless transmitter or the keypad, or - when the vehicle is unlocked using the driver's door key lock cylinder.
+- the user activates an unlock feature by using the remote keyless transmitter or - when the vehicle is unlocked, by using the driver's door key lock cylinder.

 The perimeter lighting feature will turn off if:

 - the vehicle is locked using the remote entry transmitter, or - the ignition is turned to the 3 (ON) position, or - after 25 seconds of illumination.